 A wounded protester is carried away from the Golan Heights border after… (Jack Guez, AFP/Getty Images )

-Reporting from Jerusalem — Israeli security forces opened fire Sunday on pro-Palestinian protesters who were attempting to breach the border from Syria to the Golan Heights, killing at least three people and wounding several dozen others, according to Syrian state television.
+Reporting from Jerusalem — Israeli security forces opened fire Sunday on throngs of pro-Palestinian protesters who were attempting to breach the border by crossing from Syria into the Golan Heights, the second such deadly incident in less than a month.

-Israel had been preparing for two weeks to cope with so-called Naksa Day, the Arabic word for "setback," which commemorates the start of the 1967 war in which Israel seized control of the West Bank, Golan Heights, Gaza Strip and Sinai Peninsula.
-(Israel has since withdrawn from Sinai and Gaza.)
-Amid calls on Facebook pages for mass demonstrations, Israeli military forces dispatched thousands of soldiers along its northern borders and in Jerusalem, where Palestinian protesters also clashed Sunday with Israeli forces.
+Israel had been preparing for two weeks for the so-called Naksa Day, the Arabic word for "setback," which commemorates the start of the 1967 war in which Israel seized control of the West Bank, Golan Heights, Gaza Strip and Sinai peninsula.
+(Israel has since withdrawn from the Sinai and Gaza.)
+Amid calls on Facebook pages for mass demonstrations, Israel's military dispatched thousands of soldiers along its borders and around Jerusalem, where Palestinian protesters also clashed Sunday with Israeli forces.

-After the previous May 15 protests, which took soldiers largely by surprise, Israel reinforced its borders — laying coils of razor wire, planting new mines and digging trenches.
+After the May 15 protests, which took soldiers largely by surprise, Israel has reinforced its borders in recent days — laying coils of razor wire, planting new mines and digging trenches.
 Officials said soldiers were equipped with special riot gear and crowd-control equipment to reduce the need for live fire.

-But officials also warned that Israel would use deadly force to prevent penetration of its borders.
+But officials warned that Israel would use deadly force to prevent penetration of its borders.

-On Saturday, the Lebanese government, reportedly in response to pressure from the U.S. and U.N., declared that it would close its border region, effectively canceling a simultaneous protest that had been planned there.
+On Saturday, the Lebanese government, reportedly in response to pressure from the U.S. and United Nations, declared that it would close its border region, in effect foiling a simultaneous protest that had been planned there.